january3/Radvanced2022/Exercises/day_3.md

     What do you observe? (interquartile range: function IQR).
 Extra: plot it!

- 3. Using the mtcars data set, `lapply` and `tapply`, calculate the mean and sd of all the parameters.
+ 3. Using the mtcars data set and `apply`, calculate the mean and sd of all the parameters.
 How can you do it with summarise?

  4. Use the built-in data set `iris` (`data(iris)`).
 Use `lapply` to